 Stuart Ullman: The police thought that it was what the old-timers used to call cabin fever.
 A kind of claustrophobic reaction which can occur when people are shut in together over long periods of time.

-King had a point, but in hindsight, I don’t believe it’s a question of right or wrong.
+From a literary perspective, King had a point, but in hindsight I don’t believe it’s a question of right or wrong, just two different mediums operating in different ways.
+In bringing The Overlook to life, the sound design and imagery used by Kubrick chronicles Jack’s mental deterioration in a manner that defies literary convention, which would explain, along with King’s much more conventional, Mick Garris directed miniseries, why he considered the writer’s earlier screenplay to be sub-par.
 As I have already stated, this is a movie driven by an almost intangible horror, and it is arguable that the insidious aura of the Overlook got under Jack’s skin from the very beginning.
 After all, this is a character with a history of drink and violence, weaknesses that would make him all the more susceptible to the hotel’s inimitable capacity for persuasion.
 When discussing his affinity with his new, temporary home, Jack tells his family that from the moment he first arrived he felt as if he had been there before, a remark made all the more disquieting by ethereal waiter Delbert Grady’s claim that Jack had always been the janitor.
 Grady also claims that he did not hack his wife and kids to pieces as the hotel manager had earlier revealed.
 This, it seems, is a fate reserved for Jack.

 Jack Torrance – Wendy, listen.
 Let me out of here and I’ll forget the whole damn thing!
 It’ll be just like nothing ever happened.
 Wendy, baby, I think you hurt my head real bad.
 I’m dizzy, I need a doctor.
 Honey, don’t leave me here.